Get Dayana Knits blog posts by e-mail:

 Machine Knitting Adventure!
 My New Taitexma TH-160

-... and he's a smarty pants because I am hooked.
-(Kind of literally actually.
-I learned the hard way that you should NOT wear hand knits while using a knitting machine, it will grab you all over the place!)
+Clever, because I am hooked.
+(This is literal actually.
+I learned the hard way that you should not wear hand knits while using a knitting machine, it will grab you!)

-This is a brand new Taitexma TH-160 (knitter) / TR-180 (ribber) 6mm mid-gauge manual metal bed machine.
-WAIT, don't lose me now!
+This is a brand new Taitexma TH-160 (knitter) + TR-180 (ribber) 6mm mid-gauge manual metal bed machine.
 Let me translate:

 • "Taitexma": This machine is a Taiwanese version of the Silver Reed (Japanese name)/Singer (NA name)/Studio (European name) SK-160 (6.5mm).
 The SK-160 was the updated version of the plastic bed LK-150, a machine you can still buy new all over the internet.
 The look is styled after the Brother KH-230/KR-230 bulky machine, though not the same gauge.